Drive-Thru Book Drop

 While the library does not have materials in microfilm/microfiche format on-site, we do provide a reader/printer for patrons that bring in their own microform items or receive them through interlibrary loan.

 Printing costs 15¢ per page for single-sided black & white, 30¢ per page for double-sided black & white and 50¢ per page for color.
-Wireless printing is also available.
+Wireless printing is also available in or to the library from any location, using any device.
 More info

 Print This Page